ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 Each category will also support the usual`-Wno-` syntax, so `-Wno-XDeprecated` will turn off warnings for deprecated extensions.
 Additionally, each extension should have a configurable warning that can be individually enabled or disabled, allowing users and teams to inform GHC about their local policies and needs.
 For instance, `-WXDeprecated -Wno-XRank2Types` would warn about all deprecated extensions except `Rank2Types`.

-Furthermore, `-WXDeprecated` and `-WXExperimental` would be added to `-Wcompat` for the next release to allow the community time to adjust prior to being on by default.
-However, the goal is for `-WXDeprecated` and `-WXExperimental` to be on by default.
+Furthermore, `-WXDeprecated` and `-WXExperimental` would be added to `-Wcompat` for the next release to allow the community time to adjust, and then they will be on by default.
+This is because these two categories describe extensions that are likelier to lead to incompatibilities with future releases of GHC. `-WXLegacy` should be added to `-Wall`, so that only those who request extra feedback will get it.

 Note that this warning syntax rules out the names `Deprecated`, `Mature`, `Experimental`, and `Legacy` for future language extensions.